lunacodes/hasepharadi/plugins/luna-zemanim-widget/README.md

 * N/A

 ## Future
+* Increase wp-admin options for customization
+* Merge redundant logic in the hebcal getter functions
+* Display Holidays, in addition to Shabbath

 ### Zemannim
 * Do I actually need to enqueue the Google Maps API?
 Or can I just run it as a promise instead??